 Our city tour includes a visit to Panfilov Park where we have the opportunity to visit the Zenkhov Cathedral which was built entirely of wood.
 We’ll also go out of the city to the Chimbulak resort, where a cable car ride will give you spectacular views of Almaty and the mountains.

-Overnight we stay for one night at the Ritz-Carlton Almaty hotel, a luxury 5-star hotel located at the foot of Alatau Mountains.
-The hotel features spacious rooms, free WiFi, a Six Senses Spa and indoor pool.
+Overnight we stay for one night at the Inter-Continental Almaty hotel, a luxury 5-star hotel.

 After breakfast, transfer to the Almaty International Airport for your onward flight home.